-Technical provisions also include the transitional measure on technical provisions ("TMTP") which allows firms to transition from the Solvency I liabilities to the Solvency II technical provisions over a period of 16 years for business written prior to the Solvency II implementation date of 1 January 2016.
+Technical provisions also include the transitional measure on technical provisions ("TMTP") which allows firms to transition from the Solvency I liabilities to the Solvency II technical provisions over a period of 16 years from 1 January 2016.
 This is described in more detail in section D.2.2.1(c).